hunterkepley/c-cpp-cheatsheet/README.md

 constructor (required to create arrays) if the class has no constructors.
 Constructors, assignment, and destructors do not inherit.

+## Again with namespaces and templates, probably not going to be used in an interview, but to be safe you should look at them a lil bit

 ## Templates

 ```cpp